Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

 Notes:</br>
 Currently working on:
 <ul>
-  <li>Massive rewrite of how objects are handled(gonna make it harder to use but will make loading much more efficient and allow instancing)</li>
+  <li>~~Massive rewrite of how objects are handled(gonna make it harder to use but will make loading much more efficient and allow instancing)~~ Much too complicated for others to use and so so many bugs</li>
   <li>Need More Ideas</li>
 </ul>
 Currently needs to be done but havent started: